 We are a small dedicated team of like-minded individuals (more like family than colleagues), from different backgrounds and age groups, bringing together training in Nature Conservation, Captive Animal Management, Wildlife Rehabilitation, and Falconry.

 As a permitted Wildlife Education Centre, our main drive is to educate the public as to the plight of raptors and this we achieve largely with our flight demonstrations, handling days, and photographic days at the centre.
-We also do educational displays at schools and at other venues if required.

 Here at the centre, when we fly birds, it is done for fitness and rehabilitation purposes.
 This is necessary work to get birds ready for release back into the wild.
 Some birds cannot be released but still need to be flown to keep in shape and optimal health.
 The flight displays are therefore not viewed as “entertainment” but rather as necessary for the welfare of the birds.
 At the same time it is a great opportunity to educate the public as to the plight of raptors.